In-person therapy in Midtown Manhattan. Virtual therapy throughout New York and New Jersey.

 Work with Kendall

-I provide in-person binge eating disorder therapy in Midtown Manhattan and virtual therapy throughout New York and New Jersey for young adults who are ready to stop living in the binge-shame-restrict cycle and begin building a healthier relationship with food and their bodies.
+Are you ready to stop living in the binge-shame-restrict cycle and begin building a healthier relationship with food and your body?